 At The Donald W. Reynolds Boys & Girls Club, Child Safety is No. 1

-Safety Trainings: Ongoing trainings and supervision of staff is critical.
+Ongoing training and supervision of staff is critical.
 We participate in a wide variety of child safety training.
 We also engage leading third-party safety experts to provide guidance for our policies and approaches, including Praesidium, the National Center for Missing & Exploited Children, and the National Children's Advocacy Center.